mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2021/ai/book/ml/src/chapter_1.md

 **Goal:  Create an accurate Model that answers our questions most of time**

 ### Step-1 - Gathering Data
--   To train a Model we need to
+-   To train a ML Model we need to:
     - Collect data to train on